Quick Answer: How do you truly embrace your imperfections?

 -

 Wear what makes you laugh: Stop dressing for other people.
-If you want to wear a bold, sarcastic tee to a family dinner, do it.

 -